ACH Debit vs. ACH Credit

 The first criterion is that the payee has a US bank account.
 The ACH network does not support foreign banking institutions.
 A company must utilize a different method for cross-border payments.
 The good news is that numerous technological options are available when an ACH deal cannot work.
 Some of the examples of these are wire transfers and virtual payment platforms.

-Compared to domestic wire transfers, ACH transfers make payments made in the USA convenient.
+Compared to domestic wire transfers, ACH transfers make payments in the USA convenient.
 A team can also save money when accepting these payments.
 Recurrent ACH transfers for payments and credits can also be arranged as necessary.
 This “set and forget” strategy provides convenience that you won’t find in older payment methods.

 How a Direct Deposit Compares With ACH Debit